 Living in Light strives simple but attractive configurable solutions, suitable for most existing conditions.
-In Living in Light/Valby Project, a new zone has been created, a zone in between outside and inside, a zone named BOLIGHAVEN.
+In Living in Light/Valby Project, a new zone has been created, a zone in between outside and inside, a zone named BOLIGHAVEN (the summer garden).
 This zone will act as an extension to the exiting indoor situation, but incorporate nature (daylight & fresh air) to a much larger extend.
 Outside and inside will melt together and seasonal changes can be cherished to a much larger extend.

-Johnny Svendborg, Svendborg Architects, Torben Thyregod, CINARK/IBT/KADK & Eirik Bjørn, Dovista
+Johnny Svendborg, Svendborg arkitekter, Torben Thyregod, KADK & Eirik Bjørn, Dovista